Kipper-Lang/Kipper/DEVELOPMENT.md

    ### Removed
    ```

-3. Updated static version identifier `version` in `index.ts`:
+3. Updated static version identifier `version` in every `src/index.ts` file of each child package:

    ```ts
    export const version = "MAJOR.MINOR.PATCH";
    ```

-5. Then login into your account:
+4. Then login into your account:
    ```bash
    pnpm login
    ```

-5. Afterwards publish publicly using:
+5. Afterwards publish each package.
+View for every file the specific release notes in their
+   respective `DEVELOPMENT.md` files:

    ```bash
    pnpm publish --access public